 The history of chocolate is certainly a rich one.
 From the Aztecs harvesting cacao beans, to the very first chocolate bar being created right here in the UK.
 As the chocolatier craft has been perfected over the century, confectionary trends have come and gone.

 Let’s explore how the nation’s sweet tooth has changed over the years.
-You may want to grab a sweet treat before reading the rest of this:
+You may want to grab a sweet treat before reading the rest of this: These dairy free chocolate bars craving substitutes contain a good amount of sugar and real energy.

 A factor which has influenced the creation of chocolate is the ingredients.
 For instance, during the war chocolate had to be rationed due to the lack of availability.
 Whereas now chocolates have an abundance of choices for their creations.
 Sometimes the old and new come together.